microsoft/winrtc/README.md

 _Coming soon!_

-Let us know what components you would like to see us work on by making [a feature request](https://github.com/microsoft/winrtc/issues/new?assignees=&labels=&template=feature_request.md&title=)!
+As we plan out our road map, et us know what components you would like to see us work on in the near-future by making [a feature request](https://github.com/microsoft/winrtc/issues/new?assignees=&labels=&template=feature_request.md&title=)!
 For example, you can propose a new API on an existing type, or an idea for a new API.
 It's fine if you don't have all the details: you can start with a summary and rationale.

 ## Contributing